eProsima/Fast-DDS-monitor/docs/rst/user_manual/spy_view.rst

 A *Spy Topic View* subscribes to a DDS Topic and shows the live data samples published on it in real time, displaying each incoming sample as an expandable field tree.
-It is useful for verifying that the expected data is being published and for inspecting individual field values as they arrive, without needing to configure a chart.
+It is useful for verifying that the expected data is being published and for inspecting individual field values as they arrive.

 Opening a Spy Topic View
 ========================